Harthill Moor

 Harthill Moor is a small upland area in the Derbyshire Peak District of central and northern England, lying between Matlock and Bakewell near the villages of Birchover and Elton.
 The moor is within the southern portion of Harthill civil parish.
 Its highest point is 272 m above sea level.
 The River Bradford flows along the northern edge of the moor past Youlgreave and into the River Lathkill at Alport.
-Harthill Moor is a rich prehistoric landscape with several protected Scheduled Ancient Monuments.
+Harthill Moor is a rich prehistoric landscape with several protected scheduled monuments.

 The rock of Harthill Moor and nearby Stanton Moor is known as Ashover Grit, an outlier of Millstone Grit.
 This is a coarse-grained sandstone which weathers to produce coarse sub-soils, rich in sand, and the soils themselves are typically podzols.
 The Ashover Grit sandstone layer lies on top of shale, which in turn lie upon Carboniferous limestone.

 Robin Hood's Stride (also called Mock Beggar Hall) is a prominent natural rock formation with distinctive pinnacle towers.
 Prehistoric rock art has been found on and close to the gritstone outcrop.
 It is a popular location for bouldering and limited short climbing is possible on Weasel pinnacle and Inaccessible pinnacle.
 Nearby Cratcliffe Tor provides more challenging rock climbing, with over 200 graded routes.